 Workers’ compensation serves a different purpose altogether.
 As you know, it is a form of no-fault insurance that replaces lost wages and covers medical and rehabilitative expenses after a work-related injury or illness.
 A workers’ comp report focuses more on the financial aspect of the injury or illness than on the safety details, such as if a safety violation contributed to the incident.

 What’s more, workers’ compensation is regulated at the state level and is usually limited to permanent employees.
 It won’t always cover contractors or temporary workers.

 For example, your clients might have a work-related incident covering a temporary contractor that requires an OSHA incident report.
 However, your clients are unlikely to file a workers’ comp claim because of the employment status of the worker involved.

-One of the many unique aspects of COVID-19 is that it will trigger a huge number of OSHA incidents and workers’ compensation claims compared to other types of illness.
+One of the many unique aspects of COVID-19 is that it could theoretically trigger a huge number of OSHA incidents and workers’ compensation claims compared to other types of illness.

 COVID-19 requires days away from work almost by default.
 Whether a worker is asymptomatic, experiencing mild symptoms, or battling the virus and complications, medical advice demands time in isolation when symptoms appear and/or after a confirmed COVID-19 test.

 One of the best ways to see the gaps between OSHA recordable illnesses and workers’ compensation occurs when your clients need to count days away from work.

 Classifying cases and counting days differs for each system, and it’s one of the many factors that could determine whether you add a case to an OSHA log, file a workers’ comp claim, neither, or both.